sadia-afrin-mou/fau-deep-learning-exercises/README.md

-# FAU Deep Learning Exercises (DL E)
+# FAU Deep Learning Course Exercises

-This repository contains my implementations for the **Deep Learning** at
+This repository contains implementations for the exercised of the **Deep Learning** course at
 Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
-The course builds a small NumPy-based deep learning framework from scratch and then moves to a PyTorch-based classification project.
+The course builds a NumPy-based deep learning framework from scratch and then moves to a PyTorch-based classification project.

 > **Note:** The original exercise PDFs are *not* included here.
-This repo only contains my code solutions and minimal summaries of each task.
+This repo only contains the code solutions and minimal summaries of each task.

 ---

 ## Exercise Overview

 ### Exercise 0 – NumPy Tutorial (Array & Data Handling Warm-up)
-Focus: refreshed Python/NumPy basics and simple data pipelines. :contentReference[oaicite:0]{index=0}
+Focus: refreshed Python/NumPy basics and simple data pipelines.

 Topics: